-At Ponderosa, we work towards creating a space that is both accessible and sustainable, and that is aware of its social and political context.
+At Ponderosa, we work towards creating a space that is accessible and sustainable, and that is aware of its social and political context.
 As part of this work, we are in the process of introducing a voluntary direct solidarity contribution system.

 This step is entirely voluntary, and you are completely free to skip it, with no questions asked.

 If you would like to become a beneficiary of the voluntary direct solidarity contribution, we ask that you check back to this page for available direct solidarity bursaries, which will be published below.
 We will also be publicising the available bursaries on our newsletter, and on Twitter, Instagram, and Facebook.